 Best Alternatives for Barley if You Have Fatty Liver

-If you have fatty liver and barley is not an option for consumption, the best alternatives that you can eat are other whole grains containing vitamins and minerals necessary for optimal liver function and health.
+If you have fatty liver and barley is not an option for consumption – maybe you don’t like the taste or you have a gluten intolerance – the best alternatives that you can eat are other whole grains containing vitamins and minerals necessary for optimal liver function and health.
+These include:

 These wholegrain alternatives are fiber-rich and help to manage lipid levels, while having slow-absorbing carbs which are better than the processed ones.